sotsera/sotsera.blazor.toaster/README.md

 ## Changes

+- version 0.6.0-preview1
+  - upgraded to blazor 0.6.0-preview1-final
+  - css cursor forced to **pointer** on toast's outer div in order to allow them to be tappable on safari (ios)

 - version 0.5.3
   - removed global.json files
   - the new **RequireInteraction** option disables the toast auto fade out